Pre-convention workshops / $50

 She has nearly 20 years of professional experience in the journalism industry, including print, web and broadcast news.

 Podcasts are everywhere today, from the yoga instructor down the street to the editor at a metropolitan newspaper.
-But how do you make a podcast, especially one that’s authentic, engaging, and people actually want to listen to?
+But how do you make a podcast, especially one that’s authentic and engaging, and one people actually want to listen to?

 Myrriah Gossett is an independent media producer in Austin, Texas.
 She records audio and video at Permanent RCRD Studios as an engineer, and she teaches introduction to podcasting and audio storytelling at Austin School of Film.